 “What one activity can you perform every day to develop your knowledge of English Literature?”

 It can be watching three movies/documentaries based on important novels every day, listening to three to four lectures, or spending three to four hours revising your notes.

 I was good at watching movies and reading books.
 So when I was preparing, I watched three to four movies every day for two straight months.
 I also read 50 novels in six months.

 It’s always about the compound effect.
 If you perform one activity again and again for a while, you will start seeing the results within a couple of months.

 2. Avoid Irrelevant Information

-If you are new to the competitive exams, it is better to invest some money in getting organised material or course to avoid making the same mistakes that all the newcomers of UGC-NET make.
+If you are new to competitive exams, it is better to invest some money in getting organized material or courses to avoid making the same mistakes that all the newcomers of UGC-NET make.